zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 4. Insert all addresses from *Root Name Servers* and the root zone name into the *Remaining Servers* set.

+> *In the loop below the steps tries to capture the name of the parent zone of
+> of **Child Zone** and the IP addresses of the name servers for that parent zone
+> by collecting those IP addresses and the parent zone name that the server is
+> name server for.
+Here collection is done, further down (below the loop) the
+> steps will check and compare the found parent zone names.*

+> *Note that the "parent zone name" is the name of the zone that the name server
+> in question is NS for (owner name of NS).
+The name of the name server is
+> irrelevant.*

 5. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set ("Server Address" and "Zone Name") and do:
-   1. Remove the IP address from *Remaining Servers*.
+   1. Remove *Server Address* including its *Zone Name* from *Remaining Servers*.
    2. Insert *Server Address* into *Handled Servers*
    3. [Send] *SOA Child Query* to *Server Address*.
    4. If *Server Address* does not respond with a DNS response or with an [RCODE Name] besides NoError and NXDomain, then ignore it.
-   5. If *Server Address* responds with a [Non-Referral] and the AA bit unset, then add the name server IP and its zone name to the *Non-AA Non-Delegation Found* set.
+   5. If *Server Address* responds with a [Non-Referral] and the AA bit unset, then add *Server Address* and *Zone Name* to the *Non-AA Non-Delegation Found* set.
-   6. If *Server Address* responds with a [Referral] to a domain name identical to *Zone Name*, then  ignore it.
+   6. If *Server Address* responds with a [Referral] then ignore it unless the two requirements are met:
+      * The referral must be to a domain name that is a subdomain of *Zone Name*.
+      * The referral must be  to a domain name that is identical to or a superdomain of *Child Zone*.
-   7. If *Server Address* responds with a [Referral] to a name that is a subdomain (one or several steps) of *Zone Name* and at the same time a superdomain (one or several steps) of *Child Zone* then do:
+   7. If *Server Address* responds with a [Referral] to a name that is a superdomain (one or several steps) of *Child Zone* then do:
       1. Extract the NS record set owner name ("Referral Zone Name").
       2. Extract the name server names from the NS records and any glue records.
       3. Do [DNS Lookup] of name server names (A and AAAA) not